 Below you can see a slide that shows some details about the Inventory app included in the CMS package from Vkernel.
 It seems to offer some flexibility for pulling details out of your Virtual Infrastructure.
 For example you could quickly pull a list of powered off virtual machines.

-Brian is a Technical Architect for a VMware partner and owner of this website.
+Brian is a VCDX5-DCV and a Solutions Architect for a VMware partner and owner of this website.
 He is active in the VMware community and helps lead the Chicago VMUG group.
 Specializing in VDI and Cloud project designs.
-Awarded VMware vExpert status for 2012 & 2011.
-VCP3, VCP5, VCP5-Iaas, VCP-Cloud, VCAP5-DCD, VCAP5-DCA, VCA-DT, VCP5-DT, Cisco UCS Design
+Awarded VMware vExpert status for 2013, 2012 & 2011.
+VCP3, VCP5, VCP5-Iaas, VCP-Cloud, VCAP-DTD, VCAP5-DCD, VCAP5-DCA, VCA-DT, VCP5-DT, Cisco UCS Design